 Not just startups

 The village also includes a café and a restaurant, as well as a Yoga center.
 Some ‘regular’ companies are present on the premises as well, such as White Arcitects office, as the this has rather been a gradual growing conglomeration of startups and not a top-down planned takeover, such as Berlin Factory.
-The idea is however to enable further startups to move there as soon as floor-space becomes available.
+The idea is however to enable further startups to move there, with the assistance of a service like business moving services, as soon as floor-space becomes available.